100daysofkubernetes/100DaysOfKubernetes/src/start/architecture-overview.md

 Note that those concepts are details in further sections of the book.

-There are several other API objects which can be used to deloy pods.
+There are several other API objects which can be used to deploy pods.
 A DaemonSet will ensure that a single pod is deployed on every node.
 These are often used for logging and metrics.
 A StatefulSet can be used to deploy pods in a particular order, such that following pods are only deployed if previous pods report a ready status.

 API objects can be used to know